 A subjective observation is an opinion, a feeling, or an interpretation based on what you see.
 Such as, “it reminds me of the time I did x”, or, “I think that man might feel sad,” or “I think he looks poor.”

-After campers share their objective and subjective observations, ask them:
+After they share their objective and subjective observations, ask them:

 - What do you think the photographer was trying to capture with this photograph?
 Why?